 Getting Started with Cloth Nappies

-So, what kind of cloth nappies do you sell?
+So, what kind of nappies do you sell?

-Here at Bear & Moo, we sell pocket cloth nappies.
-Which means there is the outer, and an insert which you put into the pocket of the outer.
-The inserts that come with our nappies are made of microfibre.
-If you find you need more absorbency you can add additional inserts, or try bamboo, cotton or hemp inserts.
+Here at Bear & Moo, we sell a few different types.
+We sell pocket cloth nappies in One Size Fits Most and Large, which means there is the outer, and an insert which you put into the pocket of the outer.

 Ok, I've got my nappy.
 Now what?